-Dickenson is a known fundraiser and active community liaison.
-He is a Past Board Chair of the Denton Chamber of Commerce, having served for seven years on the local Chamber Board of Directors.
-He is also on the First State Bank Advisory Board, serves as the Chairman of both the Denton Noon Kiwanis Club's Fireworks Show and the Salvation Army of Denton County's Advisory Board of Directors.
-Dickenson has been recognized in the past by the Rotary Club of Denton-South as "Community Volunteer of the Year", Denton Business and Community News as the "Business Person of the Year", Denton Noon Kiwanis Club's "Kiwanian of the Year" and has also received the "Chamber of Commerce Volunteer of the Year Award".
+A known fundraiser and active community liaison., Dickenson is a Past Board Chair of the Denton Chamber of Commerce, having served for seven years on the local Chamber Board of Directors.
+He additionally sits on the First State Bank Advisory Board, serves as the Chairman of the Denton Noon Kiwanis Club's Fireworks Show and is on the Salvation Army of Denton County's Advisory Board of Directors.
+Dickenson has been recognized in the past by the Rotary Club of Denton-South as "Community Volunteer of the Year", Denton Business and Community News as the "Business Person of the Year", Denton Noon Kiwanis Club"s "Kiwanian of the Year" and has also received the "Chamber of Commerce Volunteer of the Year Award".

 A 1987 graduate of the University of Kansas, Dickenson also holds a master's degree in sports administration from the United States Sports Academy.
 He and his wife, Missy, are proud parents of two boys, Dan (16) and Joe (14).